-a late 19th century mansion house and its neo-Gothic facade
+a late 19th century family home and its neo-Gothic facade

 Luxembourg Gardens is like a peaceful enclave amidst the hustle and bustle of Paris’ 6th arrondissement, one of the most highly sought-after in the French capital because of its history and its art of living.
 It is quite common to come across well-known faces which perpetuate the tradition of this district founded by Catherine-de-Medici, dedicated to the arts, to wonderful letters and to political debates.